ChrisRoland/ChrisRoland/README.md

 - 👋 Hi, I’m @ChrisRoland
 - 👀 I’m interested in Software Engineering & Technical Writing
 - 🌱 I’m currently learning JS,React and Python
-- 💞️ I’m looking to collaborate on Learning Ruby
+- 💞️ I’m looking to collaborate on Learning Ruby also looking out for internships
-- 📫 How to reach me chrisebuberoland@gmail.com / https://twitter.com/ChrisEbubeRolnd
+- 📫 Reach me at chrisebuberoland@gmail.com / https://twitter.com/ChrisEbubeRolnd

 <!---
 ChrisRoland/ChrisRoland is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.